Table of Contents

 It’s an ideal style for companies trying to showcase complex products or services – like in the tech industry – as the style works wonders at visually synthesizing huge amounts of information, quickly and effectively.

-In these types of videos, clever use of graphics help illustrate your message, without getting in the way or distracting from the intended marketing goal behind it.
+In this type of explainer video, clever use of graphics help illustrate your message, without getting in the way or distracting from the intended marketing goal behind it.
 Fresh, colorful, and dynamic, motion graphic videos hook viewers from the get-go.

-One of the most used types of animation styles for B2C and B2B.
+One of the most used styles for B2C and B2B.
 The whiteboard style provides the perfect platform to delve deeper into a product, service, or process’ details.
 It consists of simulating black-line graphics being drawn on a white background, illustrating the concepts or ideas in play.

 The popularity of this explainer video type lies in its effectiveness, as the dynamic graphics and animations do a great job of delivering complex messages while keeping the audience engaged.
 Using a streamlined type of cartoon style that results in a straightforward and to-the-point finish.